carollzambelli/Movie-Trailer-Website/README.md

-# ud036_StarterCode
+# Movie Trailer
-Source code for a Movie Trailer website.
+Source code for a Movie Trailer website.Project is part of Nanodegree Full Stack Developer Course